Shadow Dancer: The Secret of Shinobi

 Shinobi III: Return of the Ninja Master – 1 player.
 Shinobi III is a popular platform-action game Sega released in 1993.
 The last of the three Shinobi games on the Genesis, this game has moves and faster action than any Shinobi game before.
 However, at its core it is a followup to Revenge of Shinobi, and that, along with control issues, are my main problems with the game.
 It’s too bad that the only-okay Revenge of Shinobi got a sequel, instead of the much better Shadow Dancer.
 Just like Revenge of Shinobi, this game isn’t a precise and deliberate game like Shadow Dancer, but is a bit faster-paced and less controlled, and less fun.
 Still, even if I like this less than most Genesis fans seem to, the game does have some strong good points for sure.
 First, the game looks great.
 Shinobi III has very good graphics with great backgrounds that use a lot of parallax, top-quality sprite work for the system, lots of variety in both graphics and stage designs, and some nice effects too.
 The graphics can be pretty cool, from standard platforming to an early section on horseback to some tricky vertical areas and a confusing but interesting ninja fortress late in the game.
 Levels are a lot longer than the short Shadow Dancer stages, and you will need to figure out where to go sometimes in this game and solve some basic puzzles.
 Sometimes that’s good, other times bad.
 I do like the factory level, but not the rock-shaft or last stage, for instance.
 You often have to use ninja moves to get through, and conceptually that’s great.
 The stage variety in this game is a definite strength.
 The music is also good.
 This is also a bit longer than its predecessors, and will put up a good challenge too.
 You do have difficulty level options, but it just seems to set how many lives you get per continue.

 I have a lot of problems with this game, though, and don’t enjoy it much overall.
 As in Revenge of Shinobi, you have a health bar and two weapons, a melee sword and a limited number of ranged throwing daggers.
 They REALLY should have had the unlimited daggers from Shadow Dancer here, it’s not hard to get stuck in a near-unwinnable situation if you run out of daggers and you have limited lives and continues in this game, and no saving.
 The controls have some major problems, too.
 Now, you have a bunch of ninja moves in this game — you can hang from ceilings and pipes (hold Up while jumping), wall-jump off of any wall (hit jump when you touch a wall, with near-perfect timing), slide (down+jump), and double jump (hit jump again at the peak of your jump, again very tight timing is required).
 Most of the moves work with practice, though having to hold up to hang on things really gets old fast and helps make the last level a lot harder than it should be, but the double jumping is pretty much broken.
-It’s incredibly difficult to pull off double jumps consistently, even after playing the game several times recently I still fail a majority of the time.
+It’s incredibly difficult to pull off double jumps consistently; even after playing the game several times recently, I still fail a majority of the time.
 That is just unacceptable; well-designed games are not this frustrating, and double jumps are not usually this hard to do.
 And the last two levels absolutely require extremely good double-jumping skills.
-In the time I got the farthest, playing on Easy, it’s a miracle that I beat level six, and the first section of the last level,.
-7, is just hopeless with controls this problematic.
-I lost all remaining lives there.
+In the time I got the farthest, playing on Easy, it’s a miracle that I beat level six, and the first section of the last level, 7, is just hopeless with controls this problematic.
+I lost all remaining lives there and while frustrated I got game over so far in, I was relieved to not have to play this game anymore.
 With good controls that section would be pretty cool, but as it is it’s frustrating and not any fun.
-Double jumps in games are usually so simple, why is it so hardhere?
-An the wall-run, ceiling-grab, etc. can be tricky to use when needed, too; it’s not only one move that is a problem.
-That you move forward a set distance each time you hit forward while hanging from something can get you killed, for instance.
+Double jumps in games are usually so simple, why is it so hard here?
+And other moves such as the wall-run, ceiling-grab, and more can be tricky to use when needed, too; it’s not only one move that is a problem.
+That you move forward a set distance each time you hit forward while hanging from something can get you killed, for instance, especially in that last level.

 Soldiers of Fortune – 1-2 player simultaneous, password save.
 Soldiers of Fortune, or The Chaos Engine in Europe, is a European top-down action game released on several systems.
 This game was inspired by classics like Commando or Ikari Warriors, but is a slower-paced game with larger levels to explore.
 While it seems to be quite popular with classic-gaming fans in Europe, honestly I don’t see why.
 The game does have nice graphics, with good sprite art in a cartoony steampunk-ish setting, and the music is decent up-tempu stuff as well, but the gameplay isn’t nearly as good as the graphics and sound.
 This is a below-average game and doesn’t even match up to Rambo III, much less MERCS.
 It does have two player co-op, which is nice, but the game is overly difficult, sometimes confusing, and doesn’t control that well.
 It stops being fun too soon as a result.
 The game isn’t all bad, but compared to my expectations, or other games in the genre, it’s pretty disappointing.
 In this game you play as a team of six mercenaries, off on a series of dangerous missions.
 You can play as any of the six guys, and you always have an AI companion controlling a second character if you aren’t playing with another human, so the game is always co-op.
 Each character is different and has different weapons and stats.
 Occasionally you will be able to buy stats and such in a shop between some levels.
 There are also passwords between each of the four worlds, but you need to beat an entire four-level world to get one, and I’ve never managed that despite more than a few tries, so I haven’t gotten one myself.